-David is the Director of Durham-based Truly Awesome Marketing Ltd and the owner of the England’s North East website.
+David is the the owner of the England’s North East website.
 He is a writer, journalist, historian and communications professional with solid roots in the North East of England.

 He has worked as a newspaper columnist, researcher and as the editor of several magazines.
 David runs two popular websites and is the author of around 50 books covering history with a special interest in the North East.

 The England’s North East site began life in the mid 1990s as a history website, described by former Guardian Deputy Editor, David Mckie as “entertaining and erudite”.
-This is accompanied by a smaller sister site covering Yorkshire at yorkshire-england.co.uk In 2015-2016 the North East website was redeveloped as a regional portal and hub promoting all aspects of the region’s business and culture though it still maintains the original history pages within the site though now more comprehensive and constantly expanding.
+This is accompanied by a smaller sister site covering Yorkshire at yorkshire-england.co.uk In 2015-2016 the North East website was partially redeveloped as a regional portal and hub promoting all aspects of the region’s business and culture though it still maintains the original history pages within the site though now more comprehensive and constantly expanding.

 RADIO AND TV